ergonautkb/ergonautkb.github.io/docs/switches/gateron-low-profile.md

 | XDA                                                                                   | ❓     | ✅     |
 | GMK/CYL                                                                               | ❌     | ❓     |

 Note: it's really hard to say if your GMK keycaps would work properly.
-Some of them are working perfectly well, some of them has clearance issues.
+Some of them are working perfectly well, but some of them have clearance issues.
 Therefore, we do not recommend using GMK/CYL keycaps with KS-33 switches.
-For example, GMK Mecha R1 keycaps are working perfectly well, but GMK Space Cadet II keycaps are touching the plate during bottom-out, which gives unpleasant typing experience.
+For example, GMK Mecha R1 keycaps are working perfectly well, but GMK Space Cadet II keycaps are touching the plate during bottom-out, which gives an unpleasant typing experience.

 ## KS-33 (v2)